Integrating Your Marketing Automation Platform and CRM with Google Ads is a Common, but Complex Issue

 Make sure your SalesForce campaign fields match your Google Ads fields.
 Also, importing your cost data into SalesForce can make your ROI much clearer at a glance.

-Your sales team has limited time to devote to qualifying marketing leads and will begin to discount them over time if poor leads are being sent because they appear to be “affordable.”
+Your sales team has limited time to devote to qualifying marketing leads and will begin discounting them over time if poor leads are being sent because they appear to be “affordable.”

 6. Is your campaign naming convention consistent between the MAP, CRM and Google Ads?